RosenRoydev/Tic-Tac-Toe/README.md

 <h> TIC-TAC-TOE </h>

-This project is based on multidimensional arrays, Methods   etc, loops , etc.
+This project is based on multidimensional arrays, Methods , loops , etc.

 In the game have two player.
 One of them plays with 'X' , the other one plays with 'O'.